liquitystaking/liquitystaking.github.io/README.md

   -e INFURA_API_KEY=(YOURINFURAKEY) \
   liquity/dev-frontend

-  go to http://localhost:3000 (clear cache if need be) and do setup to set kickback rate.
+ ## go to http://localhost:3000 (clear cache if need be) and do setup to set kickback rate.
 Try on Kovan or Ropsten before Main Net!

+ ## Copy files from docker to folder for static host

+ docker cp liquity:/usr/share/nginx/html ./devui

+## Host on Github!!

   ## For free domain I used https://noip.com :)